oracle/weblogic-deploy-tooling/site/use_cases.md

  The mapping `map2` creates a remote resource credential mapping that will give the local user `user1` access to a single remote resource on `remote.host` as the user `remoteUser` with the configured password.
 The mapping `map3` is similar, but provides access to a different remote resource for two local users, `user1` and `user2`.

- The names of the mapping sections in the model, such as `map1` and `map2`, are used to group the attributes for each mapping in the model, and are not part of the resulting credential mappings.
+ The names of the mapping sections in the model, such as `map1` and `map2`, are used to group the attributes for each mapping in the model and are not part of the resulting credential mappings.
 These names should be unique for each mapping of a particular type.

  ### ODL Configuration